 Step 4: Preview and recover files

-If the above method was wasn't effective enough in your situation, then you need to put your eyes on this one.
+If the above method wasn't effective enough in your situation, then you need to put your eyes on this one.
 Before proceeding any further, let me tell you that in this task you need to have some technical know-how to easily perform this method.
 If you can't then get a person who has some know-how of inspecting drivers.
-In this method you need to remove all drives from the Raid stack and then connect them to a Windows PC by using SATA or SATA to USB converter cable.
-Your drive must be compatible with the SATA to USB converter cable, if you want to procced further.
+In this method, you need to remove all drives from the Raid stack and then connect them to a Windows PC by using SATA or SATA to USB converter cable.
+Your drive must be compatible with the SATA to USB converter cable if you want to proceed further.

 After connecting it to the windows pc use a smart disk monitoring utility such as crystal disk info.
-In some scenarios, you can also use the software mentioned above to get better insight of the hard drive.
+In some scenarios, you can also use the software mentioned above to get a better insight into the hard drive.

 This method is the shortest and simplest of them all.
 In this method, there are a few steps you need to follow and get rid of the problem.
 Firstly, you must make sure that the BIOS settings are defined as per the Raid setup.
 If you witness any changes in the BIOS due to any update or corruption, you need to revert those as soon as possible.
 If you see no change then you can also update or downgrade your BIOS to make the Raid detect your hard drive.

 Note: The process of updating the BIOS is safe only if it completes successfully.
 The thing that you need to keep in mind is that downgrading your BIOS may not be a good idea.
 Downgrading the BIOS can be fatal for the system as it can brick your laptop or pc.
 If the downgrade process is failed in between due to any reason, then your system BIOS may be corrupted.